Mirissa Travel Guide: What to See, Do, and Know Before You Go

 1. Is Mirissa worth visiting in 2026?

 Yes.
 It offers beaches, whale watching, and good infrastructure.
-Tourism services improved since 2023.
+Tourism services have improved since 2023.

 2. When is whale watching season in Mirissa?